robotology/skeleton3D/README.md

 	```
 	yarp rpc /reactController/rpc:i
 	set_xd (-0.3 -0.15 0.1)

+	# to stop typing:
+	stop
 	```
 	- In a circle: in this mode, robot moves its end-effector along a circle trajectory in the y and z axes, relative to the current end-effector position, while avoiding human's body parts.
 The first command moves robot's arm to a tested *safe* initial position for the circle trajectory.
 	```
 	set_xd (-0.3 -0.15 0.1)
 	set_relative_circular_xd 0.08 0.27

+	# to stop typing:
+	stop
 	```

 - Note: users can tune the workspace parameters in [configuration file](https://github.com/robotology/skeleton3D/blob/master/app/conf/skeleton3D.ini) to constrain the robot's partner.
 The module currently works with only one partner at a time.